calvertd/Python-Average-Lyric-Generator/README.md

 Based on the assumption the user has Python and a virtual environment installed, the user will have to activate the virtual environment and install the musicbrainzngs library using the command pip install musicbrainzngs.

-Once successfully install run the project with the command python tester.py
+Once successfully installed, navigate to the project's location in the cmd terminal and run the project with the command python tester.py.